SystemCraftsman/strimzi-kafka-cli/README.md

 Commands:
-  acls              Manages ACLs on Kafka. clusters          Creates, alters, deletes, describes Kafka cluster(s). configs           Adds/Removes entity config for a topic, client, user... connect           Manages Kafka Connect clusters, connectors, and MirrorMaker2.
+  acls              Manages ACLs on Kafka. backup            Backs up and restores Strimzi resources.
+    kafka             Backs up or restores a Kafka cluster and its resources. connect           Backs up or restores a Kafka Connect cluster and its connectors. clusters          Creates, alters, deletes, describes Kafka cluster(s). configs           Adds/Removes entity config for a topic, client, user... connect           Manages Kafka Connect clusters, connectors, and MirrorMaker2.